dalton-baker/DepRegAttributes/README.md

 Add services to your Service Collection with attributes!
 Never touch your Program.cs file again!

+*Note: This version targets the lowest version of Microsoft.Extensions.DependencyInjection.Abstractions possible (3.1.32).
+This means Keyed services are not available*

 There are three attributes you can use to register services with your ServiceCollection:
 ```c#
 [RegisterTransient]